How Much Does It Cost to Treat Penetrating Damp?

 Types of Penetrating Damp Treatments

-We’ve looked at the pricing and timeframes of various forms of penetrating damp treatments.
-However, we’ll now look at these methods more closely, including a breakdown of their pros and cons.
-We’ll also revisit the various costs of penetrating damp treatments.
+We’ve looked at the pricing and timeframes of various forms of penetrating damp treatments so lets look at these including a breakdown of their pros and cons.

 Unblocking or Repair Guttering and Downpipes

-Sometimes the solution will be as simple as unblocking or, if needed, repairing guttering/downpipes (alternatively, you might need a window seal mended).
+Sometimes the solution will be as simple as unblocking or repairing guttering and downpipes.

-On average, one of these jobs would cost around £150 to £250.
+On average, this would cost around £150 to £250.
 These are low-cost and straightforward solutions to penetrating damp.
 However, it’s possible that this work alone won’t suffice.
 If in doubt, hire a professional.

 Damp Proof Membrane